aetonsi/pwsh__Quit/README.md

 # pwsh__Quit
-Powershell util to stop processes with the given name.
+Powershell tool to stop processes with the given name.

 # Usage
 ```powershell